-From the Lights Submenu, (Figure 11.2b), tap Exterior O to control the SunCooler[TM] and exterior lights.
+From the Lights Submenu, (Figure 11.2b), tap to control the SunCoolerTM and exterior lights.
 The lights display a solid white color only.
-By continually tapping O you will scroll through the following:
+By continually tapping you will scroll through the following: Note: The exterior lights automatically turn off after 8 hours, except for the timer setting.

-Lights are off.